tweag/cooked-validators/doc/BALANCING.md

 * The fee must be minimal, meaning any smaller fee would result in a transaction that no longer meets the previous requirement.
 * The transaction must be balanceable around the chosen fee.
-* Collateral must be computable around the chose fee.
+* Collateral must be computable around the chosen fee.

 Fortunately, fees are bounded within a specific interval that can be deduced from protocol parameters.
 Our implementation relies on a dichotomic search